Traction Magic vs. Kitty Litter for Traction on Ice

 Traction Magic vs Kitty Litter

 The bottom line is that kitty litter isn’t for ice, and Traction Magic isn’t for cat boxes.
 Fair enough?
 Traction Magic and kitty litter each have their own realm in which they do the job they were invented to do.
-If its traction on ice you want, leave the kitty litter inside and reach for Traction Magic.
+If its traction on ice you want, leave the kitty litter inside and reach for Traction Magic for all your outdoor ice traction needs.